ramics/NanoHIV/README.md

 ## Installation

 There is no installation for NanoHIV - it can be invoked directly on the command line using Python 3.
+Dependencies can be installed using `apt` or `yum`, e.g.:

 ```
 sudo apt install samtools nanopolish minimap2